Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Results and Discussion

-In this section, we perform experiments for training a GNN-based SGS model under the condition where only a portion of flowfield data is available.
+In this section, we perform experiments for training a GNN-based SGS model under a condition where only a portion of flowfield data is available.
 Sparse or incomplete experimental data is common in many scientific and engineering domains.
 This is often due to the limited number of sensors, as it is not feasible to install sensors throughout the entire field.
 For instance, in wind tunnel experiments, only a small number of sensors are located strategically, and weather prediction models are initialized or validated from sounding or satellite observations at specific locations.
 Furthermore, placing too many sensors in fluid dynamics experiments can affect the accuracy of experiments due to interference with the flow.
-Even in CFD simulations, resolving the whole flowfield with high accuracy is impractical, so researchers often focus on studying specific regions of interest in greater detail.

-We utilize the BFS case to train new models under several scenarios where only the flowfield data downstream of the step is available.
+We utilize the two-dimensional BFS case to train new models under several scenarios where only the flowfield data downstream of the step is available.
 Each scenario is defined by a different threshold that specifies the accessible portion of the domain for training.
-Fig. \ref{fig:Sparse_domain} illustrates two example scenarios where the models are trained using only the flowfield data at $x>10h=0.127m$ and $x>20h=0.254m$, respectively.
+Figure \ref{fig:Sparse_domain} illustrates two example scenarios where the models are trained using only the flowfield data at $x>10h=0.127m$ and $x>20h=0.254m$, respectively.
 Each finite element cell is included in the training dataset when x-coordinates of all nodes in the element are included in the threshold range.
 In total, our scenarios include four different thresholds: $x>0, 5h, 10h, 20h$.
 We train four models under each of these scenarios and test them on different geometries used in the previous sections.
 For the training dataset, the initial 256 snapshots (i.e., until $t=0.0256s$) are utilized.
 Each trajectory in the training dataset is composed of 32 rollout snapshots, with initial conditions separated by 16 time steps.
 This results in a total of 15 trajectories.
-Models are trained under the same training setting as in Sec. \ref{sec:Datasets and traning}.
+Models are trained under the same training setting as in Sec. \ref{subsubsec:Dataset generation for 2D flows}.
 Training history is shown in the Fig.~\ref{fig:Training_history} in Appendix. \ref{app:Training history}.